Treasure123-school/school-web-treasure/replit.md

 ## User Record Storage

 **When a user is created:**
-- ✅ Stored in `users` table in PostgreSQL
+- ✅ Stored in `users` table in SQLite (app.db)
 - ✅ Assigned automatic UUID
 - ✅ Role assigned (student/teacher/parent)
 - ✅ All records linked to this UUID
-- ✅ Data completely portable
+- ✅ Data stored locally in your file

 **Related records automatically created:**
 - Exams taken → exam_sessions table